MarioLeal4/github-pages-with-jekyll/index.md

 ---
-title: "Welcome to my blog"
----
+title: "Mario Leal"
+Mario Leal's Portfolio
+Junior Full Stack Developer
 I'm glad you are here.
-I plan to talk about ...
+I plan to talk about